Air quality reporting: How useful a service is it, really?

 For much more detailed data there are corresponding tables located on the right-hand side of the page for visitor reference.

-Now, if I’m looking for hour-by-hour air-quality-reporting data for communities based in San Joaquin Valley including the community in which I reside, the Real-Time Air Advisory Network (RAAN) provision or feature accessible through the San Joaquin Valley Air Pollution Control District via its Web site (valleyair.org), I find to be the most useful to me.
+Now, if I’m looking for hour-by-hour air-quality-reporting data for communities based in the San Joaquin Valley including the community in which I reside, the Real-Time Air Advisory Network (RAAN) provision or feature accessible through the San Joaquin Valley Air Pollution Control District via its Web site (valleyair.org), I find to be the most useful to me.

 And, there you have it.